| The WEB servers such as IIS

 everywhere - even if the ALP defaults are corrupted to some extent (you

+can call this a paranoid feature).
 The ALP defaults are called also global ALP engine configuration.

 They are kept in files with the same names as the files mentioned above.